 Vibrant Heart for Missions—Supporting Missions is part of our DNA as a congregation.
 We believe that a church should never exist for itself, but for the glory of Christ and the advancement of his kingdom.
 We are pleased to support career missionaries in every corner of the globe, many of whom are in senior leadership positions.
 We support regional church planting.
 Locally, we partner regularly partners with Good Neighbors and Sunday Breakfast Mission.
 Our summer camp ministries for children and youth and our monthly outreach events provide a context to invite friends and neighbors to learn more about Christ.

 We are the host church for Reformed University Fellowship (RUF) and Reformed University Fellowship-International (RUF-I).
 The University of Delaware is a major research university, recently rated #12 in the nation among public universities.
 It is a destination for international students as well.
-EPC believes that God put us close to the University for a reason.
+EP Church believes that God put us close to the University for a reason.
 We have a kingdom responsibility to bring the gospel to bear on the campus.

 Our current morning sermon series is on the Gospel of Matthew.
 We have graded Sunday school for youth and children before the service.
 Each quarter we host Christianity Explored during the Sunday School Hour.
 This class is for folks exploring the Christian Faith.
 No question is off limits!
-There are also men’s and women’s inductive Bible studies during the Sunday School hour, as well as an in depth study of the Gospel of John.
+There are also men’s and women’s inductive Bible studies during the Sunday School hour, as well as an in-depth study of the Gospel of John.
 During the evening service I am teaching Christian theology, using one of our doctrinal standards as a guide.
 We also spend time in prayer in the evenings.
 Feel free to come with your requests for prayer.

-EPC is not a perfect church.
+EP Church is not a perfect church.
 By God’s blessing we have been around for many years.
 We are thankful for our strengths and aware of our weaknesses.
 Overall, we want to remain faithful to Christ, welcoming to new people and a place where we are growing in Christ.
 We are earnest about making disciples and keeping in step with the mission of God.
 The world around us offers constant stimulation with little lasting satisfaction.
 We believe that the church is called to be a different kind of place.
 A place where God meets with his people, gives them joy, and grants them rest in fellowship with Christ and one another.
 We hope you will join us.

 In Christ’s Service,